Zeyu-Li/create-your-business/_sources/index.rst.txt

 Create a business
 %%%%%%%%%%%%%%%%%%%%%
 The first step to legally creating a business is to register it with the government.
 To do this head over to the `government website
 <https://www.ic.gc.ca/eic/site/cd-dgc.nsf/eng/cs06939.html>`_ for registration and click on the incorporate button.
 Follow the steps and you will officially be a business after than.
 In doing so, you also get a business ID where you can use to open a bank account!
 In addition if you chose to register your name, no one else in the province will be able to claim the same name.
+Most of the documentation required are generated for you but you must keep these documents as they are the founding documents although you can make amendments for a fee.

 ✨ **Tip**: make sure you do a quick Google search for your company name to make sure it's not conflicting with anything and to register your domain